A Digital Footprint

 - Google your own name and include the state.
 Run a quick search on a few different browsers that use different search engines and make a note of any website domains that flag you, social media account links, YouTube videos, and anything else of interest.

 - Think about the specific footprints or information you have left behind on the sites you access.
+Check the social media sites.
 If this was the only information someone knows about you, what would they think about you?
 What assumptions would they make about your habits & behaviors?

 - If you have your own blog, podcast, social site, or webpage, what do these show about you?